matejbizjak/kumuluzee-nats-jetstream-sample/README.md

 To consume messages by pulling them from the server we need to create a JetStreamSubscription for each subject.
 With KumuluzEE NATS JetStream we can use a `@JetStreamSubscriber` annotation to inject a JetStreamSubscription reference.

 Let's create a service TextSubscriber as shown in the example below.
 Specify the connection details, the subject and durable name.
-Let's override the consumer configuration `custom1` by changing its deliverPolicy to `new`.
+Let's override the consumer configuration `customConsumer` by changing its deliverPolicy to `new`.
 Now we will only receive the messages that were published after this subscription started.

 With the injected JetStreamSubscription use can now use functions like `fetch()`, `pull()`, `iterate()` etc. to receive new messages.

 ```java
 @ApplicationScoped